Take an adventure holiday to PERU with World Expeditions, one of the world’s leading travel companies.

 Peru has a population of 21 million, made up of pure-blooded Indians (biggest group are the Quechuas, whose forebears were the "Incas") and Mestizos, who are a mixture of Indian and European backgrounds.
 More than half the population live in the largest cities, namely Lima, Arequipa and Trujillo.
 Its capital, Lima, located 12° south of the equator, was the capital of Spanish South America from its founding in 1535 until the early 19th Century.

-Geographically, Peru is made up of the three distinct regions: the arid coastal strip, mainly desert and up to 60 kms wide.
+Geographically, Peru is made up of the three distinct regions: the coast, mountains and jungle.
+The arid coastal strip is mainly desert and runs up to 60 kms wide.
 Down the centre of the country runs a great range of snow peaks and highlands that make up part of the immensely long chain of mountains known as the Andes, running from Colombia in the north all the way to the southern tip of Chile.
 Trekking in the Andes is arguably one of the world's great adventure travel experiences.